Austria to allow Christmas skiing but many restrictions stay

 Austria also plans tougher border controls and quarantine rules in an effort to dissuade people from traveling abroad over the Christmas period.
 Austrian residents’ summer trips to see relatives in the western Balkans, in particular, were blamed as a significant source of the resurgence of infections this fall.

 The quarantine rules will be imposed by mid-December and will apply “if you’re coming from a country that exceeds a certain limit of infections,” Kurz said.
-He didn’t specify that level.
+Authorities set the limit at 100 new cases per 100,000 residents over 14 days, an infection rate which the vast majority of European countries currently surpass.

 The requirement will be for new arrivals to go into quarantine for 10 days, which they can cut short by taking a test after five days, Interior Minister Karl Nehammer said.